-This page is for Workers’ Compensation case managers, claims managers or life care planners who are seeking options for their injured client.
-It is specifically for patients who need a “tune up,” those who never participated in rehabilitation, or injured workers who have previously participated in rehabilitation and are more than six months post-injury.
+This page is for Workers Compensation case managers, claims managers, or life care planners seeking options for injured clients.
+It is specifically for patients who need a “tune-up,” those who never participated in rehabilitation, or injured workers who have previously participated in rehabilitation and are more than six months post-injury.

-To request either a routine evaluation (to treat) or a comprehensive diagnostic evaluation (CDE) of a client to be conducted by Shepherd Center, contact Heddi Silon, director of Workers’ Compensation, at 404-350-7312 or email Heddi.
+To request either a routine evaluation (to treat) or a comprehensive diagnostic evaluation (CDE) of a client to be conducted by Shepherd Center, contact Heddi Silon, director of workers compensation, at 404-350-7312 or by email.

 A CDE is a comprehensive assessment of your client conducted by Shepherd Center.
 It may consist of the following: